RomanKolin/Docker/README.md

-These are commands for working with Docker and directories and files that were used to work with docker
+These are commands for working with Docker and directories and files that were used to work with Docker